Sudheer-1402/Dash-Board-Design-Using-CAN-Bus/README.md

 ## 🎯 Project Objective

-To design and develop a Dash Board Design Using CAN Bus that acquires, decodes, and displays real-time data from multiple ECUs, enabling effective monitoring of key vehicle parameters through an embedded display.
+To design and develop a **Dashboard Design Using CAN Bus** that acquires, decodes, and displays real-time data from multiple ECUs, enabling effective monitoring of key vehicle parameters through an embedded display.

 ---